demern/proxpy/README.md

   - MacOS: `~/Library/Application Support/proxpy/card_images`
   - Windows: `C:\Users\<user>\AppData\Local\proxpy\proxpy\card_images`

-Sheets are saved to the current working directory and are numbered.
+Sheets are saved to the current working directory by default, but this can be overriden with the `-o` option (see above).
+All sheets are numbered.

 Sheets look like this: